-JACKING AND TIRE CHANGING
+JACKING AND TIRE CHANGING - IF EQUIPPED

-- Do not attempt to change a tire on the side of the vehicle close to moving traffic.
-Pull far enough off the road to avoid the danger of being hit when operating the jack or changing the wheel. - Being under a jacked-up vehicle is dangerous.
-The vehicle could slip off the jack and fall on you.
-You could be crushed.
-Never put any part of your body under a vehicle that is on a jack.
-If you need to get under a raised vehicle, take it to a service center where it can be raised on a lift.
+• Do not attempt to change a tire on the side of the vehicle close to moving traffic.
+Pull far enough off the road to avoid the danger of being hit when operating the jack or changing the wheel.